Adallom: History

 Adallom was named by CRN as the 10 Coolest Security Startups of 2013.

-Following Adallom's acquisition by Microsoft, its cofounders went on to work together again in cofounding Wiz.
+Following Adallom's acquisition by Microsoft, its co-founders went on to work together again, cofounding Wiz, Inc.

 Product

-The founders created Adallom with the adage that SaaS as a class is secure, but the way employees utilize SaaS is not.
-In November 2013, Adallom launched a security service that audits activities performed in SaaS applications and develops intelligence to protect from IT security issues, providing SaaS end-user enablement while maintaining IT control and visibility.
+The founders created Adallom with the idea that SaaS as a class is secure, but the way employees utilize SaaS is not.
+In November 2013, Adallom launched a security service that audited activities performed in SaaS applications and developed intelligence to defend against security issues.
 It provided tools to build a consistent security policy across all cloud applications in use within an enterprise.

-Adallom’s Smart Engines technology worked similarly to the way credit card companies track transactions that appear out of the ordinary because it stopped attacks by providing near-real-time reports of odd behavior.
+Adallom’s Smart Engines technology worked similarly to the way credit card companies track transactions that appear out of the ordinary stopping attacks with near-real-time reports of suspicious behavior.

-In December 2013, Adallom discovered and reported a token hijacking vulnerability (CVE-2013-5054) bug in Microsoft Office 365.
-The identity theft vulnerability in Office 365, found in the wild, allowed attackers to grab user identities and steal email and documents.
+In December 2013, Adallom discovered and reported a token hijacking vulnerability (CVE-2013-5054) in Microsoft Office 365.
+This identity theft vulnerability allowed attackers to grab user identities and steal email and documents.
 The problem was reported by Noam Liran, chief software architect at Adallom, and the fix was addressed in Microsoft Security Bulletin MS13-104.